Find Affordable College Courses

 Women make up 70% of the journalism majors at the school.

-Metropolitan State University of Denver came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+With a ranking of #6, Metropolitan State University of Denver did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
 MSU Denver is a fairly large public school located in the large city of Denver.

 About 63% of the students majoring in journalism at the school are women while 37% are male.